Audio Version [click the globe to change language]

 If this is the case, then you need to designate a data protection officer.
 That is, a person in charge of data protection who deals with all privacy matters.

-When is the GDPR deadline?
+When was the GDPR deadline?

 General data protection regulation summary